Belated Income Tax Return Filing for AY 2024–2025

 “Even those who file tardy ITRs (returns that are filed after the due date) are allowed to file a revised return,” said Maneet Pal Singh, partner at I.P.
 Pasricha & Co.
 Previously, only taxpayers who had submitted an ITR prior to the deadline’s expiration were permitted to alter their returns.

 “The procedure for filing an original ITR and an updated ITR is the same.”
 You must, however, file an amended ITR in accordance with Section 139(5) of the Income Tax Act.
 The option “Revised u/s 139(5)” must be chosen in the “return filed under” column.
-The ITR form will also ask you for information about the previous ITR, such as the receipt number and the date of the original ITR’s filing, he said.
+He said the ITR form will also ask you for information about the previous ITR, such as the receipt number and the date of the original ITR filing.

-The government extended the due date for filing business ITRs for the assessment year 2022–2023 from the original deadline of October 31 to November 7 in October.
-The Central Board of Direct Taxes (CBDT) had already extended the deadline for submitting audit reports.
+The government extended the due date for filing business ITRs for the assessment year 2024–2025 from the original deadline of October 31 to November 7 in October.
+The Central Board of Direct Taxes (CBDT) has already extended the deadline for submitting audit reports.

 1. ITR-1 (SAHAJ)—Applicable for individual

-This return is applicable to residents (other than those who are not habitually residents) with total income up to Rs.
+This return is applicable to residents (other than those who are not habitual residents) with a total income of Rs.
 50 lakh from salary/pension, one residential property, other sources (interest, dividend, family pension, etc.), and up to Rs.
 5,000 from agriculture.

 The following individuals are not permitted to use ITR-1: